Jackson Holliday: Minor leagues

 The Baltimore Orioles selected Holliday with the first overall pick in the 2022 Major League Baseball draft.
 He signed with the team for $8.19 million, the largest signing bonus ever for a high school player.

-Holliday made his professional debut on August 11, 2022 with the Rookie-level Florida Complex League Orioles, going 1 for 3 with a stolen base.
-He was later promoted to the Delmarva Shorebirds of the Single-A Carolina League.
+Holliday made his professional debut on August 11 with the Rookie-level Florida Complex League Orioles, going 1-for-3 with a stolen base.
+Later in August, he was promoted to the Delmarva Shorebirds of the Single-A Carolina League.
 Over twenty games between both teams, he batted .297 with one home run, nine RBIs, and four stolen bases.